TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 This syntax works regardless of whether the array values are quoted or not.

 NOTE: SQLMesh macros do not currently support placing array values anywhere other than the end of a column name.
-For example, `column_@x` is supported as in the example above, but neither `@x_column` nor `my_@x_column` are allowed.
+For example, `column_@x` is supported as in the example above, but neither `@x_column` nor `my_@x_column` is allowed.

 #### @IF